 - 16. The consultation took place between October 2008 and January 2009.
 The consultation document was published on the council website and the consultation database, and has been distributed in leaflet form.
 There was promotion of the consultation process through Area Office/Dudley Council Plus Information Days, the Tenants Conference, the annual BME Engagement Event, the local press and Home Affairs.
 There was a series of consultation sessions with elected members, tenant representatives, customers and other directorates and agencies represented on stakeholder groups.
 The proposals have been discussed with Registered Social Landlords at both the October 2008 and January 2009 meetings of the Dudley Housing Partnership. - 17.
 There have been no negative responses to the idea of bandings as an alternative to points.
 Respondents have supported the aspiration that customers should be able to look at the scheme and work out for themselves what band they would fall into and therefore what other groups they would be in competition with.
 With this knowledge, and the feedback available on previous lettings, customers will be better able to bid effectively, and indeed to know whether it is worth registering at all. - 18.
 The consultation process did produce a wide variety of comments, and these have been very helpful in framing our final proposals.
-The Working Group and Select Committee have received details of a selection of responses and of the influence they have had over the final scheme. - 19.
-The issues on which we were particularly keen to consult, and the responses to these, were as follows:
+A few of these comments are given as examples. - a) That the priority for people moving on from supported housing may lead this to be seen as a way of queue-jumping this is a valid concern, and will need to be managed in partnership with supported housing providers, and within the recently developed Move On Protocol - b) That the change will be unfair to existing customers who are judged to have low or no need but have accumulated a lot of waiting points in this respect our existing scheme was open to challenge anyway, and we could not have carried out a full review without addressing it - Registered Social Landlords have asked how their vacancies will be distributed across bands - the starting point has to be that it will be on exactly the same basis as our own - d) That it is too easy for people to purchase a council house, sell up or be repossessed and be allocated another property this has been addressed through the wider range of options now available for dealing with mortgage arrears, and the changes that have been made to equity rules - e) That bungalows originally intended for older people should not be let for adaptation for younger people with disabilities this is a matter of managing supply and demand, and the banding of applicants and further labelling of vacancies should assist in making sensitive and sustainable lettings